mac-can/RusokuCAN.dylib/README.md

 /// \brief  MacCAN driver for Rusoku TouCAN USB interfaces
 /// \note   See CCanApi for a description of the overridden methods
 /// \{
-class CANCPP CTouCAN : public CCanApi {
+class CTouCAN : public CCanApi {
 public:
     // constructor / destructor
     CTouCAN();